bloc-buster/mproc/README.md

-BLOCBUSTER (multiprocessing version of CCC)
+# BLOCBUSTER (multiprocessing version of CCC)
-CCC written by Sharlee Climer (climer@mail.umsl.edu) multiprocessing version written by James Smith (jjs3k2@umsystem.edu)
+# CCC written by Sharlee Climer (climer@mail.umsl.edu)
+# multiprocessing version written by James Smith (jjs3k2@umsystem.edu)

-requirements:
+## requirements:
-	g++ compiler
+- g++ compiler
-	make
+- make
-	Linux
+- Linux
-	SLURM or virtual cloud instance with many processors overwrite mproc.sh and ccc.sh with sbatch parameters relevant to your system
+- SLURM or virtual cloud instance with many processors
+- overwrite mproc.sh and ccc.sh with sbatch parameters relevant to your system

-required files:
+##required files:
-	blocbuster.cpp (invokes main.sh or ccc.sh)
+- blocbuster.cpp (invokes main.sh or ccc.sh)
-	main.sh (invokes mproc.sh)
+- main.sh (invokes mproc.sh)
-	mproc.sh (invokes mproc.cpp)
+- mproc.sh (invokes mproc.cpp)
-	mproc.cpp (invokes helper.cpp)
+- mproc.cpp (invokes helper.cpp)
-	helper.cpp (a single process)
+- helper.cpp (a single process)
-	ccc.sh (invokes ccc)
+- ccc.sh (invokes ccc)
-	bloc.cpp (alias for ccc)
+- bloc.cpp (alias for ccc)
-	sem.h (semaphores)
+- sem.h (semaphores)
-	shmem.h (shared memory)
+- shmem.h (shared memory)
-	timer.h (log output from ccc)
+- timer.h (log output from ccc)
-	params.h (blocbuster.cpp configuration file)
+- params.h (blocbuster.cpp configuration file)
-	bloc.h (bloc.cpp configuration file)
+- bloc.h (bloc.cpp configuration file)
-	checksum.txt (generated programmatically)
+- checksum.txt (generated programmatically)
-	data.key (generated programmatically)
+- data.key (generated programmatically)
-	Makefile
+- Makefile
-	// alternative files for non-HPC system
+- **alternative files for non-HPC system**
-	virt_main.sh
+- virt_main.sh
-	virt_mproc.sh
+- virt_mproc.sh
-	virt_ccc.sh
+- virt_ccc.sh

-project structure:
+## project structure:
-	The project is stored in the resources folder.
+- The project is stored in the resources folder.
 We require that all output be stored outside of the resources folder.
-	The output file is automatcially placed in the same folder as the input file, and the output folder containing log files will be placed in that folder as well.
+- The output file is automatcially placed in the same folder as the input file, and the output folder containing log files will be placed in that folder as well.
 Any attempt to read from or write to the folder containing the executables will result in an error.

-project structure:
+## project structure:
-	project folder (name of your choice)
+- project folder (name of your choice)
-		resources (folder)
+- - resources (folder)
-			all required executable files are stored here INSTRUCTIONS (text file)
+- - - all required executable files are stored here
+- - INSTRUCTIONS (text file)

-configure:
+## configure:
-	overwrite mproc.sh and ccc.sh with appropriate sbatch parameters, then comment out the warning and the exit statement the program will not run until you comment out the warning and the exit statement bloc.h has been set for SNPs as rows if you need SNPs as columns, change setting in bloc.h
+- overwrite mproc.sh and ccc.sh with appropriate sbatch parameters, then comment out the warning and the exit statement
+- - the program will not run until you comment out the warning and the exit statement
+- bloc.h has been set for SNPs as rows
+- if you need SNPs as columns, change setting in bloc.h

-compile (from within resources folder):
+## compile (from within resources folder):
 srun make clean
 srun make
 (on each run, main.sh recompiles several files since it must rewrite params.h)

-run:
+## run:
 the program requires two runs
 	on the first run, the program generates partial files in the output folder on the second run, the program gathers the partial files into a complete file first, run blocbuster with srun blocbuster or just ./blocbuster blocbuster has required parameters
 	blocbuster then invokes main.sh
 	main.sh then invokes sbatch on mproc.sh
 	mproc.sh then invokes mproc.cpp with srun
-		the .sh files generate no new .sh batch files...instead, a single .sh file is reused with varying parameters wait for all jobs to complete
-	then, run blocbuster with -z and no parameters read the SLURM output file from the most recent job to verify the checksum if comparisons equals expected comparisons then the results are correct
+	the .sh files generate no new .sh batch files...instead, a single .sh file is reused with varying parameters wait for all jobs to complete then, run blocbuster with -z and no parameters read the SLURM output file from the most recent job to verify the checksum if comparisons equals expected comparisons then the results are correct

-different runs at same time:
+## different runs at same time:
 not possible - you must wait until each batch completes before starting another run after the first batch completes, you must perform the second run with ./blocbuster -z the -z option will read the params.h file containing the starting input parameters if you run blocbuster.cpp again on new files before running blocbuster -z on the first files, the params.h variables will be overwritten hence, you must run the program on one batch of files at a time a large file should not take much longer than an hour so waiting on each run should not take long

-usage:
+## usage:
 (prepare files)
 ./blocbuster input.txt output.gml threshold numInd numSNPs numHeaderRows numHeaderCols granularity1 (default 1) granularity2 (default 7) max_simultaneous_processes (default 15) temp_output_folder (default log_files) semaphores (default 0)
 	explanation - the temp_output_folder is not for the output.gml file, it's a temporary folder that stores partial gml files which are erased after the -z option
 (combine files)
 ./blocbuster -z
 	explanation - program does not know when all jobs have finished...after all jobs complete, tell program to join partial files from output folder into a gml file

-explanation:
+## explanation:
 input - a snps data file containing snp data output - name for the output file without path, the path is autogenerated, any file with same name will be overwritten threshold - decimal between 0 and 1 numInd - number of individuals in the input file numSNPs - number of snps in the input file numHeaderRows - number of header rows at top of input file numheaderCols - number of non-data columns at front of each row (the rest of the parameters have defaults and may be left blank) granularity1 - integer for number of divisions into start table made by blocbuster.sh
 	- optionally 0...for non-hpc system, the program will not schedule SLURM batch processing, but will run multiprocessing granularity2 - integer for number of divisions into those divisions made by each run
 	- optionally 0...the program will not run multiprocessing, instead just splitting the file into partitions and launching a separate SLURM job on each max_simultaneous_processes - the number of processors found in each node on your HPC system, or the maximum processes at a time allowed on your system temp_output_files - a temporary folder, not for the output.gml file, small partial files are written to the output folder, the folder is autogenerated, any folder with same name will be removed semaphores - either 0 or 1, default 0, if 1 the program will reduce the number of output files by having multiple processes write to the same file which will be locked with semaphores, if 0 the program will let each process write to a separate file which will a large number of small files in the temp output folder

-output:
+## output:
-	.gml file with results, do not put in the temp output folder log_files folder (erasable folder containing partial gml files) checksum files in log_files folder
-	partial gml files in log_files folder
+.gml file with results, do not put in the temp output folder log_files folder (erasable folder containing partial gml files) checksum files in log_files folder partial gml files in log_files folder
 SLURM output files (ends with .out)

-example run:
+## example run:
 ./blocbuster /home/username/data/acgt.txt /home/username/data/out.gml 0.7 10 1000 1 11 1 7 15 /home/username/data/temp_output_files
 (wait until all jobs have completed, then generate gml file) ./blocbuster -z

-checking results:
+## checking results:
 after invoking -z, read the resulting SLURM output file (with the highest number) if the expected comparisons don't equal the comparisons, then the resulting gml file is wrong your selected granularity values may not have been a good fit for the input file size run the entire program again with lower granularity values

-troubleshooting:
+## troubleshooting:
-	if the program ever throws an error, check if it forgot to release memory or semaphores type
-	ipcs
-	then, if your username shows up in the list, memory or semaphores were not released so, find the id that appears next to your username if your name appeared in the memory section, type ipcrm -m #
-	where # = id
-	if your name appeared in the semaphore section, type ipcrm -s #
-	where # = id
-	then, type ipcs again to make sure it was released
+if the program ever throws an error, check if it forgot to release memory or semaphores type ipcs then, if your username shows up in the list, memory or semaphores were not released so, find the id that appears next to your username if your name appeared in the memory section, type ipcrm -m # where # = id if your name appeared in the semaphore section, type ipcrm -s # where # = id then, type ipcs again to make sure it was released

-disclaimer:
+## disclaimer:
 We are not responsible for any damages resulting from use of the product.
 Email one of the authors if you have questions.